 This fine silver ring, forged by the drow monks of Elgin Orsul, is set with a tiny astral topaz.

-A cheap but illustrated book of inspiring sermons.
+A cheap but illustrated book of inspiring sermons from a particular religion.

 A packet of halfling tea leaves.
 One packet contains enough leaves for five separate brews.